Diary of a Shopkeeper, 8th September 2024

 They began with a tale of love, abandonment and reunion, ‘Glenlogie’, the first of several ballads from Frances James Child’s collection, which came out in the 1880s.
 They also featured numbers from Allan Ramsay’s Tea Table Miscellany, published in 1724.
 Everything these books contain originated decades or even centuries before they were captured in print.
 Passing down through multiple generations of singers, usually through oral transmission, the ballads develop a stark simplicity.
 Superfluous detail got rubbed off, till all that was left was the elemental essentials: kings, queens, lords, ladies, horses, dogs, diamonds, daggers, sickbeds and deathbeds, love lost and love discovered.
 But that doesn’t mean the songs are simple.
 The way the elements are combined gives a thousand more possibilities than the dealing of a deck of cards.* And of course the performance of them, in the right hands, can add enormous depth.

-Alasdair and Donald are absolute masters of their art.
+Alasdair and Donald are masters of their art.
 Alasdair sang in a keening, often mournful tenor, playing six-string guitar with impressive dexterity and precision reminiscent sometimes of Dick Gaughan, who graced the same stage a few years ago.
 Donald switched between his smallpipes and 12-string guitar and sang in a darker baritone.
 The two guitars together producing a remarkable shimmer of notes, reminiscent of a clarsach.
-When the pipes joined the guitar, the jewel-like notes of the six-string – often capoed high up the fretboard for a lute-like tone – stood out beautifully against the warm, woody drones and gracenoted melody of the pipes.
-Not only the lyrics, them, but the performance too, took us back to earlier times.
+When the pipes joined the guitar, the ringing notes of the six-string – often capoed high up the fretboard for a lute-like tone – stood out beautifully against the warm, woody drones and gracenoted melody of the pipes.
+Not only the lyrics, then, but the performance too, took us back to earlier times.
 I found it easy to imagine music very like this being played in Tankerness or Skaill House, or even the palaces of the Stewart earls.

 It was music to be listened to, and listened with attention, such was the wealth of subtlety in the words and the music.
 It struck me that this was unusual for Orkney.
 The wonderful flowering of folk music here at the moment is either for dancing, or based on instrumentation and forms originally developed for dancing.
 Fifteen years ago the Big Orkney Song Project did a lot to rediscover and restore Orkney’s heritage of songs.
 But Donald Findlay and Alasdair Roberts are way ahead of us – or centuries behind us, in the best possible sense.